Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 6. 👉 He was when small.
 Yet have I killed

-👉 He recalls his son’s childhood but wonders if he has destroyed their relationship himself.
+👉 He remembers his son’s childhood but feels guilty and wonders if he himself has damaged their relationship.

 7. 👉 The seed I spent or sown it where

-👉 The father questions whether the love and effort he gave were wasted.
+👉 The father questions whether the love, care, and efforts he gave to his son were wasted.

 8. 👉 The land is his and none of mine?

-👉 He feels that his son now lives in a world where the father has no place.
+👉 He feels that his son now lives in his own world where the father has no place or importance.

 9. 👉 We speak like strangers, there's no sign

-👉 Their conversations feel distant, like those between strangers.
+👉 Their conversations feel distant, just like those between strangers, without any closeness.

 10. 👉 Of understanding in the air.

-👉 There is no emotional connection or mutual understanding between them.
+👉 There is no emotional connection or mutual understanding between them at all.

 11. 👉 This child is built to my design